tartansandal/conda-bash-completion/README.md

 *Note: on some systems you have to hit `<tab>` twice to trigger completion.*

 Completions are dynamically determined based on the plugins you have loaded and the help strings for the various commands.
-This make completion a little slower than it could be, however, it does allows the code to automatically adjust to future changes, and hence, minimising the need for maintenance.
+This makes completion a little slower than it could be, however, it does allows the code to automatically adjust to future changes, and hence, minimising the need for maintenance.